Shades of chartreuse: Lawn green

+Bright green

 Yellow-green

 Yellow-green is a dull medium shade of chartreuse.

 Before the X11 colors were formulated in 1987, the color term yellow-green was used to refer to the color that is now designated as the web color chartreuse (chartreuse green).
 Now, the term "yellow-green" is used to refer to this medium desaturated shade of chartreuse.

 Green-yellow

 Green-yellow is a mixture of the colors green and yellow.
 It is a web color.
 It is a light tint of chartreuse.

 "Green-yellow" is an official Crayola crayon color which was formulated in 1958.

-Green-yellow is near the center of the light spectrum visible to the human eye, and is very eye-catching.
+Green-yellow is near the center of the visible spectrum, and is very eye-catching.
 For this reason, many emergency vehicles and uniforms exhibit green-yellow.

 Lime

 Lime is a color that is sometimes referred to as a representation of the color of the citrus fruit called limes.
 However, in its original form, it referred to the color of the samara fruits of the lime or linden tree (species in the genus Tilia).

 The first recorded use of lime green as a color name in English was in 1890.